 Each entry must include a completed, typed student information and Release form, be framed and have attached picture wire to be considered for judging.

-Submissions must be received by my Green Bay or Appleton district offices on or before Friday, March 23, 2018.
-If you cannot make it to my district offices to submit artwork during normal business hours, please contact my office and we will do our best to make accommodations.
+Submissions must be received by my De Pere district office on or before Friday, March 13, 2020.
+If you cannot make it to my district office to submit artwork during normal business hours, please contact my office and we will do our best to make accommodations.